-- Scenario (1): use an external wake-up source (INT0) or the RTCC is used - 2.
-Scenario (2): with application-level interrupts that can be temporarily disabled - Scenario (3): with interrupts that must be monitored
+- 1. Scenario (1): use an external wake-up source (INT0) or the RTCC - 2.
+Scenario (2): with application-level interrupts that can be temporarily disabled - 3.
+Scenario (3): with interrupts that must be monitored

-In the first scenario, the application requires a wake-up from Deep Sleep on the assertion of the INT0 pin or the RTCC interrupt.
-In this case, three \mathtt{NOP} instructions must be inserted to properly synchronize the detection of an asynchronous INT0 interrupt after the device enters Deep Sleep mode.
-If the application does not use wake-up on INT0 or RTCC, the \mathtt{NOP} instructions are optional.
+In the first scenario, the application requires a wake-up from Deep Sleep on the assertion of the INTO pin or the RTCC interrupt.
+In this case, three NOP instructions must be inserted to properly synchronize the detection of an asynchronous INTO interrupt after the device enters Deep Sleep mode.
+If the application does not use wake-up on INTO or RTCC, the NOP instructions are optional.